Why do I need six years of chamber management experience to apply?

 To succeed as a chamber executive, you must be more than just a good lobbyist or membership director.
 You are also responsible for the financial health of your organization.
 Chamber executives across the country need to become more adept at reading monthly financial statements, guiding investment decisions, and managing the Chamber's financial future.
 Audited financial statements will provide the commission with an independent view of the Chamber's financial health.

-Each candidate must submit financial statements for the most recent 3 years which include at least 1 year of audited statements.
+Each candidate must submit financial statements for the most recent 3 years, including at least 1 year of audited statements.
 To be eligible, note:

 Chambers with revenue below $500,000 must: